The Poignant Tale of Two Fake Celebrity Porn Addicts

 I’m looking at an image of Jessica Alba.
-In it, her face appears just as it does in every red-carpet photo you’ve ever seen of her, but her body looks a little unfamiliar: The most striking differences is that it doesn’t have any clothes covering it, and that it’s having some anal sex with a guy in a gold silk shirt.
+In it, her face looks just like it does in every red carpet photo you’ve ever seen of her, but her body looks a little unfamiliar – the most striking differences being that it doesn’t have any clothes covering it, and that it’s having some anal sex with a guy in a gold silk shirt.

-One such fan is Mr. Charles.
-When I meet him in a Starbucks, I learn that Mr. Charles is in his late 40s and, judging by his slightly baggy blazer, guess that his small potbelly may once have been 15 pounds heavier.
+One such fan is Mr Charles.
+When I meet him in a Starbucks, I learn that Mr Charles is in his late-forties and, judging by his slightly baggy blazer, guess that his small potbelly may once have been 15 pounds heavier.
 He’s greying around the temples and wears thin, black wire-frame glasses.
-For whatever reason, he has chosen a pseudonym that makes him sound like a postwar slave-owner.
+For whatever reason, he has chosen a pseudonym that makes him sound like a post-war slave-owner.
 Picture a senior manager at a software company and you're probably not far off the man I'm looking at.

-He tells me that he has a wife and two daughters but hasn’t seen them for more than a year.
-“You don’t realize it when you’re on the path,” he mewls.
-“You don’t realize how it’s not just something you do any longer only when you’re bored, but something you do because you need to do it.
+He tells me that he has a wife and two daughters, but hasn’t seen them for over a year.
+“You don’t realise it when you’re on the path,” he mewls.
+“You don’t realise how it’s not just something you do any longer only when you’re bored, but something you do because you need to do it.
 Daily.
 Hourly.”

-The images he found on this first forum were leagues beyond the bikini shots he’d initially hoped to find.
-Tere were hundreds of images of Alba, contorted into every conceivable position: missionary, doggy, cum shots, double—even triple—anal.
+The images he found on this first forum were leagues beyond the bikini shots he’d initially hoped to find; there were hundreds of images of Alba, contorted into every conceivable position: missionary, doggy, cum shots, double – even triple – anal.
 He recalls that he masturbated four times before bed that night.

 “I don’t know how to describe it,” he gushes.
 “Remember when you were 13 and just discovered masturbation?
 How good that felt?
 How powerful?
 It was like that.”

-Mr. Charles says that the fake images he masturbated to seemed real enough to him that it felt like he was actually joining his favorite stars in their most private, intimate, and erotic moments, an engagement Hollywood always teased but could never allow.
+Mr Charles says that the fake images he masturbated to seemed real enough to him that it felt like he was actually joining his favourite stars in their most private, intimate and erotic moments – an engagement Hollywood always teased, but could never allow.
 He opens his laptop and shows me some of his most beloved images, not shy about browsing through a folder of 900 very explicit photos in a very packed coffee shop, before arriving at the one of Jessica Alba getting to know the guy in the gold silk shirt.
-The pseudonym on the photo is the mark of a prolific faker known as “Black Magnus.”
+The pseudonym on the photo is the mark of a prolific faker known as “Black Magnus”.

 He explains that, two years ago, he happened upon this particular fake of Alba for the first time.
-He’d never seen it before, even though it was by Black Magnus, his favorite faker.
-Mr. Charles first stole a peek at it when he got to his work computer in the morning and logged in to one of his favorite forums.
+He’d never seen it before, even though it was by Black Magnus, his favourite faker.
+Mr Charles first stole a peek at it when he got to his work computer in the morning and logged into one of his favourite forums.
 The mixture of pain and pleasure on Alba’s face played on his mind for the next three hours, and when his colleague left for lunch he couldn’t wait any longer.
 As soon as the door shut behind her, he started masturbating.